Surya3877/ML-Project-on-Movie-Interests-Dataset-Using-the-Decision-Tree-Algorithm/README.md

-### Machine Learning Project on Movie Interests Dataset Using the Decision Tree Algorithm

-### About Dataset
+📂 Dataset Description

-This dataset contains information about movie interests based on age and gender.
-It can be used for analyzing movie preferences among different demographics.
-The columns in the dataset are as follows:
+This repository contains a dataset related to movie genre preferences based on age and gender.
+The dataset is structured in CSV format (.csv) and can be used for data analysis and visualization.

+🎬 Dataset Details

+1️⃣ Movie Interests Dataset (Movie Interests.csv)

+File Format: CSV (.csv)Total Records: 18Columns:

-1. Age - Age of the individual.
+Age → Age of the individual (integer)

-2. Gender - Gender of the individual (Male/Female).
+Gender → Gender of the individual (Male/Female)

-3. Interest - Movie genre preference (e.g., Animation, Action, Drama).
+Interest → Preferred movie genre (e.g., Animation, Action)

+📊 Usage

+This dataset can be used for:

+Analyzing movie preferences by age and gender.

+Building recommendation systems based on demographics.

+Data visualization and trend analysis.